heigeo/cordova-plugin-bluetooth-geolocation/README.md

 ### wq.app Note

 If you are using the latest [wq/locate.js] from [wq.app], the Leaflet patching is handled automatically.
+The `Locator` widget will populate any provided `"source"` `<input>` with information about the GPS source.
 See the documentation for [wq/locate.js] for more information.

 [bluetoothSerial]: https://github.com/don/BluetoothSerial
 [GPS.js]: https://github.com/infusion/GPS.js